Climate Classic 2023

-On Monday 20 June 2022, more than 1000 sustainable cyclists will cycle almost 400 kilometres*.
-A journey along the coastline that is created in the Netherlands when the sea level rises too far.
-A coastline that, as far as Cycling 4 Climate is concerned, may never become reality.
+On Monday, June 19, 2023, more than 1,000 sustainable cyclists will cycle nearly 400 kilometers*.
+A trip along the coastline that is created in the Netherlands when the sea level rises too far.
+A coastline that as far as Cycling 4 Climate is concerned should never become reality.

 We can no longer wait to draw attention to the rising sea level and its consequences for the entire Randstad area and some 9 million Dutch citizens.
 Last century, the sea level already rose by 20 centimetres.
 This century, there is a risk of a further 80 centimetres being added.
 We must prevent this at all costs.

 The Belgian edition will take place on June 18, click here for more info.